-- Facet joint injections/medial branch blocks should only be performed for EITHER of the following: - Neck pain or low back pain in the absence of an untreated radiculopathy - Radicular pain or radiculopathy caused by a facet joint synovial cyst - Facet joint injections/medial branch blocks must be performed for facet-mediated pain and not for other indications that are not in scope for management (i.e., third occipital nerve (TON) injection/nerve block for cervicogenic headaches). - For requests related to L5 medial nerve branch and sacral lateral nerve branch blocks and/or ablations/neurotomies used for the purpose of diagnosis and/or treatment of sacroiliac joint mediated pain, see CMM-203: Sacroiliac Joint Procedures. - Facet joint injections/medial branch blocks are not without risk and can expose individuals to potential complications that may be increased when an individual is sedated.
-As a result, when performing facet joint injections/medial branch blocks, the use of supplemental sedation in addition to local anesthesia is not required and not recommended. - The determination of medical necessity for the performance of facet joint injections/medial branch blocks is always made on a case-by-case basis.
+- Facet joint injections/medial branch blocks should only be performed for EITHER of the following: - Cervical, thoracic, or lumbar axial pain in the absence of an untreated radicular pain/radiculopathy - Treatment of facet joint synovial cyst with concordant radicular pain/radiculopathy - Facet joint injections/medial branch blocks must be performed for facet-mediated pain and not for other indications that are not in scope for management (i.e., third occipital nerve (TON) injection/nerve block for cervicogenic headaches). - For requests related to L5 medial nerve branch and sacral lateral nerve branch blocks and/or ablations/neurotomies used for the purpose of diagnosis and/or treatment of sacroiliac joint mediated pain, see CMM-203: Sacroiliac Joint Procedures. - Facet joint injections/medial branch blocks are not without risk and can expose individuals to potential complications that may be increased when an individual is sedated.
+As a result, when performing facet joint injections/medial branch blocks, the use of supplemental sedation in addition to local anesthesia is not required and not recommended. - ➤ The determination of medical necessity for the performance of facet joint injections/medial branch blocks is always made on a case-by-case basis.